Planck 2018 results. IV. Diffuse component separation: Intensity foregrounds

 The behaviour at low intensities is particularly interesting because it is sensitive to how the zero level of each map has been set.
 By construction, the frequency maps delivered by the HFI DPC and used for component separation have a Galactic zero level consistent with an intensity of the dust foreground at high Galactic latitudes proportional to the column density of the ISM traced by the 21-cm emission of \hi\ at low column densities.
 In the case of \gnilc, the processing does not adjust the monopoles contained in the input maps, the largest of which is the CIB monopole.
 Therefore, the zero levels of the resulting \gnilc\ dust maps need to be adjusted prior to Galactic applications.
 This has been accomplished here, just as in \citet{planck2016-XLVIII}, by correlation with the \hi\ map at high latitude, following the methodology set out in \citet{planck2013-p03f} and \citet{planck2013-p06b}.
 At 353\,GHz, 421\muK\ is subtracted.
 In the case of \commander, the zero level at each frequency is solved for explicitly within the component separation processing, with priors set equal to the value of the CIB monopole (see Appendix~\ref{app:commprior}).
 The \commander\ offset found at 353\,GHz is 431\muK, separate from the thermal dust emission model.
 Given these zero level adjustments, the agreement at low intensities is satisfactory.

 Especially for applications at low intensity, it critical to appreciate that there are significant uncertainties in the zero levels of the \commander\ thermal dust intensity maps derived from the \Planck\ 2015 and 2018 frequency maps, as discussed in Section~6.1.1 of \citet{planck2014-a12}, and of \gnilc, as discussed in Section~2.2 of \citet{planck2016-l11B}, including the possibility of dust associated with ionized gas.
-These uncertainties need to be evaluated and then propagated in any subsequent analyses using these thermal dust maps.
+These uncertainties need to be evaluated and then propagated in any subsequent analyses using these thermal dust maps, in particular when estimating modified blackbody parameters or the polarization fraction.
 Ideally, the uncertainties can be reduced through improved methods of zero level determination, such as exploitation of correlations with external data sets, including \hi\ and optical extinction \citep[e.g.,][]{planck2016-XLVIII}, or via spatial spectral variations \citep{wehus2014}.